How to use TMC2208 Stepper Motor Driver with Arduino

 • Every ground is connected here to maintain a common ground.

-• A 110 milli ohm sense resistor is used to allow for the maximum current provided by the module.
-According to the datasheet, 110 milli ohms is suitable for motors rated up to 1.5A current.
+• A 110 milliohm sense resistor is used to allow for the maximum current provided by the module.
+According to the datasheet, 110 milliohms is suitable for motors rated up to 1.5A current.

 Moreover, the other aspects of the schematics are self-explanatory.
-So, we have completed the overall hardware explanation and next, we will be interfacing this sensor with Arduino.
+So, we have completed the overall hardware explanation, and next, we will be interfacing this sensor with Arduino.

-Components Required for Interfacing the TMC2208 Driver Module with Arduino
+Required Components for TMC2208 Arduino Project

 1. Arduino UNO x 1